Year of entry 2024

 Learning and teaching

-You’ll be assigned a personal tutor to guide you through your studies, and you will receive support from fellow students through our peer mentoring scheme.
-Peer mentors are students who are on your course, but are in Years two or three.
+You’ll be assigned a personal tutor to guide you through your studies, and you'll receive support from fellow students through our peer mentoring scheme.
+Peer mentors are students who are on your course but are in years 2 and 3.
 They’ll help you when you arrive at University and throughout your first year.
 You’ll meet your peer mentors during your first week for a social activity.

 Watch our taster lecture to get a flavour of what it’s like to study at Leeds: